JosephJames01/JosephJames01/README.md

-# Hi there, I'm Joe Harding 👋
+# Hi there, I'm Joe Harding👋

 Welcome to my GitHub!
 I'm a Robotics Engineering graduate (First Class Honours) passionate about **embedded systems**, **AI**, and building innovative technology.
 Here you'll find projects that blend hardware and software, as well as my explorations in web development and modern software engineering practices.